Elliott77/AlleleSNPsplitPipeline/README.md

 # SNPsplitPipeline
+To search for parent-of-origin effects on gene expression, our lab has studied hybrid mice.
+To study parent-of-origin effects on chromotin confirmation and gene-regulationn, we have studied these same hybrid mice with PLAC-seq—a HiC derivitive.
+The variants that distinguish the maternally and paternally inheritied DNA alow us to identify contacts that differ with mouse strain and parent-of-origin.
+This pipeline is guild to align hybrid mouse PLAC-seq data . . .

 I run this pipeline on the University of Utah's CHPC system using the SLURM scheduler and make use of 'module' to load programs including trimmomatic, bowtie2, samtools and bedtools.

 # Prerequisites